cocos/cocos-docs/en/physics/physics-configs.md

 PhysicsSystem.instance.resetConfiguration(conf);
 ```

-For more API content, please check the PhysicsSystem interface please refer to: [PhysicsSystem API](__APIDOC__/zh/#/docs/3.4/zh/physics/classes/physicssystem.html).
+For more API content, please check the PhysicsSystem interface please refer to: [PhysicsSystem API](__APIDOC__/en/#/docs/3.4/en/physics/classes/physicssystem.html).

 ## Collision Matrix

-The collision matrix is a further wrapper around the [groups and masks](physics-group-mask.md) function, which is used to initialize the groups and masks of physics elements.
+The collision matrix is a further wrapper around the [Group and Mask](physics-group-mask.md) function, which is used to initialize the groups and masks of physics elements.

 ![physics-collision](img/physics-collision.png)